bergesinstitute/graf-method/book-2-unit-2.md

 ## Superlatives

-    El más - The most / the (adjective)+est (the tallest, the shortest, etc.)
+    el más - the most / the (adjective)+est

-    El menos - The least
+    el menos - the least

 *María es la más alta en su clase.* (María is the tallest in her class.)
 (We make it *la* for feminine.)

 *Juan es el menos experimentado.* (Juan is the least experienced.)

-    El mejor - The best
+    el mejor - the best

-    El peor - The worst
+    el peor - the worst

 *Yo soy el mejor.* (I am the best.)